 Harassment in the Second Degree

 Second-degree harassment requires the same reasonable and actual distress as noted for first-degree harassment.
-The court will look for a pattern of behavior, which causes fear in the victim.
-The type of prohibited conduct includes email, phone calls, texting, and other repetitive contacts.
+The court will look for a pattern of behavior, which causes fear in the alleged victim.
+The type of prohibited conduct includes email, phone calls, texting, and other repetitive actions.

-For a first offense, the court may sentence the actor to up to 30 days in jail and a fine of $200.
+For a first offense in the second degree, the court may sentence the actor to up to 30 days in jail and a fine of $200.
 If a court had previously convicted the actor or issued a restraining order, any subsequent act could lead to one year in prison and a $1,000 fine.
 A dedicated attorney in Charleston could help someone understand the potential penalties for the stalking charge against them.

 If you have been accused of stalking or harassing someone, you may want to enlist the service of an attorney.
 A Charleston stalking lawyer could offer advice on how to respond to the police and prosecutor as well as help you assert your rights and make sure you mount an aggressive defense.
 Call today to learn how best to preserve your future.